HaohsiangChen/DL/README.md

   https://github.com/Qidian213/deep_sort_yolov3

  # How to use
-	Dependencies :

 	The following dependencies are needed to run the tracker:

 	NumPy
 	sklean
 	OpenCV
 	Pillow
 	TensorFlow

 	Download https://drive.google.com/file/d/1uvXFacPnrSMw6ldWTyLLjGLETlEsUvcE/view?usp=sharing (yolo.h5 model file with tf-1.4.0) , put it into model_data folder

     Run traker with cmd :